Skip to content

 Challengeable by: Auditor

-Estimate Scope 3 GHG emissions across 15 categories per GHG Protocol Scope 3 Standard + PCAF financed emissions What are Scope 3 indirect emissions across 15 categories (purchased goods + services, capital goods, fuel + energy upstream, transportation upstream + downstream, waste, business travel, employee commuting, leased assets upstream + downstream, processing of sold products, use of sold products, end-of-life of sold products, franchises, investments)?
+Estimate Scope 3 GHG emissions across the 15 categories under the GHG Protocol Scope 3 Standard What are the Scope 3 indirect emissions across the 15 categories - from purchased goods and services, capital goods and upstream fuel and energy, through transportation, waste, business travel, commuting and leased assets, to the use and end-of-life of sold products, franchises and investments?
 AI Agent Auditor

-ML-supported Scope 3 estimation across 15 categories under GHG Protocol Corporate Value Chain (Scope 3) Standard plus ESRS E1-6 paragraph 51-53 plus IFRS S2 paragraph 29(a)(ii) plus PCAF (Partnership for Carbon Accounting Financials) Global GHG Accounting and Reporting Standard for Financed Emissions for financial services.
-LLM combines spend-based methodology (procurement spend multiplied by EEIO emission factors), average-data methodology (industry averages), supplier-specific methodology (primary supplier data preferred), plus hybrid approach.
-Tier-1 supplier engagement for material categories with CDP Supply Chain integration.
-SBTi-aligned target setting plus FLAG (Forest Land and Agriculture) for high-emitting sectors.
-LLM never auto-finalises - sustainability owner + Big-4 assurance applies disposition with documented methodology + boundary + uncertainty assessment
+ML-supported Scope 3 estimation across 15 categories under the GHG Protocol Corporate Value Chain (Scope 3) Standard, ESRS E1-6 paragraphs 51-53, IFRS S2 paragraph 29(a)(ii), and, for financial services, the PCAF Global GHG Accounting and Reporting Standard for Financed Emissions.
+The LLM combines a spend-based methodology (procurement spend times EEIO factors), an average-data methodology (industry averages), and a supplier-specific methodology (primary supplier data preferred) in a hybrid approach, with Tier-1 supplier engagement for material categories through CDP Supply Chain integration and SBTi-aligned target setting, including FLAG (Forest, Land, and Agriculture) for high-emitting sectors.
+The LLM never finalises a figure - the sustainability owner and Big-4 assurance apply the disposition with a documented methodology, boundary, and uncertainty assessment.

 Decision Record